olavoasantos/micra/packages/theme-generator/README.md

 ## Generators

-After parsing the your `ThemeToken`, we need to transform them into something useful.
+After parsing the your `ThemeTokens`, we need to transform them into something useful.
 Generators are responsible for transforming that generic representation of the tokens into things like CSS variable definitions, TypeScript types or JS/TS objects.

 Each generator has the following structure: